Azure/Azure-Verified-Modules/docs/content/usage/quickstart/bicep/_index.md

 ### Create a key and set permissions

 Now let's add a key to the Key Vault instance and grant permissions to a user to work with the key.
 Sample role assignements can be found in [Example 3: Using large parameter set](https://github.com/Azure/bicep-registry-modules/tree/main/avm/res/key-vault/vault#example-3-using-large-parameter-set).
-See [Parameter: roleAssignments](https://github.com/Azure/bicep-registry-modules/tree/main/avm/res/key-vault/vault#parameter-roleassignments) for a list of pre-defined roles, that you can reference by name.
+See [Parameter: roleAssignments](https://github.com/Azure/bicep-registry-modules/tree/main/avm/res/key-vault/vault#parameter-roleassignments) for a list of pre-defined roles, that you can reference by name instead of a Guid.
+Again, this is a huge advantage of using AVM, as the code is easy to read and increases the maintainability.

-You can make use of [User-defined data types](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/user-defined-data-types) and simplify the parameterization of the modules.
-Therefore, first import UDTs from the Key Vault and common types module.
+You can also make use of [User-defined data types](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/user-defined-data-types) and simplify the parameterization of the modules instead of guessing or looking up parameters.
+Therefore, first import UDTs from the Key Vault and common types module and leverage the UDTs in your Bicep and parameter files.

-For a role assignment, the principal ID is needed, that will be granted a role on the resource.
+For a role assignment, the principal ID is needed, that will be granted a role (specified by its name) on the resource.
 Your own ID can be found out with `az ad signed-in-user show --query id`.

 ```bicep {lineNos=inline}
 // the scope, the deployment deploys resources to